Southeast (Vietnam)

 Đông Nam Bộ (literally "Southeast region") is a region in Southern Vietnam.
-This region includes one municipality, Ho Chi Minh City; and five provinces: Đồng Nai, Bình Dương, Bà Rịa–Vũng Tàu province, Bình Phước and Tây Ninh.
-The two south central provinces Ninh Thuận and Bình Thuận are sometimes seen as part of the Southeast region.
+This region includes two municipality, Ho Chi Minh City, Đồng Nai City and a provinces, Tây Ninh province.
 This region is the most economically developed region in Vietnam.
 In 2006, this region contributed 148,000 billion VND (equal to $9.25 billion) out of 251,000 billion VND to the state budget.
 This region is also the most highly urbanized in the country with more than 50% people living in urban areas (while the equivalent figure for Vietnam is just 25%).